Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 INFO 2020/12/15 21:59:29.359651 outcoldsolutions.com/collectord/pipeline/input/file/dir/watcher.go:178: data - added file /rootfs/var/lib/kubelet/pods/007be5c2-cd20-4d5e-8044-5e2399e28764/volumes/kubernetes.io~empty-dir/data/log/atlassian-jira.log

-If you see only 1st line, that means that Collectord recognized the logs, but could not find any logs matching the pattern (also possible the configuration is incorrect, and maybe you need to run the documentation) steps to see if Collectord can see the volumes).
+If you see only the 1st line, that means that Collectord recognized the logs but could not find any logs matching the pattern.
+It’s also possible the configuration is incorrect, and maybe you need to run the troubleshooting steps to see if Collectord can see the volumes.

 JIRA Logs - 1